RedPointGlobal/redpoint-rpi/docs/readme-values.md

     requests:
       cpu: 500m
       memory: 3Gi

-advanced:
-  realtimeapi:
-    resources:
-      requests:
-        cpu: 50m
-        memory: 256Mi
   logging:
     realtimeapi:
       default: Debug
 ```

 The resolved realtimeapi config will have:
-- `replicas: 3` — from your top-level value
+- `replicas: 3` — from your override
-- `resources.requests.cpu: 50m` — from advanced (overrides top-level)
+- `resources.requests.cpu: 500m` — from your override
-- `resources.requests.memory: 256Mi` — from advanced (overrides top-level)
+- `resources.requests.memory: 3Gi` — from your override
-- `logging.realtimeapi.default: Debug` — from your advanced override
+- `logging.realtimeapi.default: Debug` — from your override
 - `service.port: 80` — from chart default
 - `terminationGracePeriodSeconds: 120` — from chart default
 - Everything else — from chart defaults

-You only specify what you change.
-Unset keys always use the chart's defaults.

 ## Why This Approach